 Based on my research, the number one reason why so many landlords do not raise rents each year is because it’s a difficult and awkward conversation to have.
 People do not like to make other people feel bad.
 Confrontation is uncomfortable.

 Everybody understands that due to inflation, the cost of ownership goes up at least 1-2% a year.
 And if a landlord does not raise rent by the same 1-2% a year, the landlord is losing.
-But despite landlords knowing renters understand this logic, landlords still don’t raise rents every year.
-This is an economic inefficiency that must be eliminated.
+But despite landlords knowing renters understand this logic, landlords still don't raise rents every year.
+This is B economic inefficiency that must cease.

 If you are a landlord who is faced with higher property taxes due to new legislation voted by the people, you can now send them the below e-mail or letter to raise the rent for the good of the community.
 Simply swap out the legislation, amount of spending, purpose for spending, amount of rent and timeframe to fit your situation.